In meeting with US, Turkey gives mixed signals on wider NATO

 She noted that Erdogan’s grievances with Western countries over the Kurds are not new and that strains between Turkey and the United States over military supplies are long-standing.

 Having been dropped from the F-35 advanced fighter jet development program after buying a Russian air defense system, Turkey has been pressing the U.S. to sell it new F-16 fighters or at the very least refurbish its existing fleet.
-Discussions on both issues are taking place in Washington this week and some officials believe that while they are unrelated to the NATO enlargement question, resolutions to either could help persuade Erdogan to drop his objections.
+While they are unrelated to the NATO enlargement question, resolutions to either could help persuade Erdogan to drop his objections.

-Tol agreed and said: “This is happening at a time when he’s trying to mend ties with Washington, when Turkey is involved in negotiations to convince Congress to sell F-16s to Turkey.
-This is a time when Erdogan is trying to burnish his image as a valuable ally.
-And this is a time when the invasion of Ukraine has given him an opportunity to reach out to Western capitals.
-So against that background it would be a very dramatic step if Turkey in fact vetoes the application of Finland and Sweden.” ___
+Cavusoglu said Wednesday his discussions on that matter were “positive” but did not offer details.

 Fraser reported from Ankara, Turkey.